-- The System is comprised of Four Service Areas to meet the core requirements:

-- o Team Sports

-- o Individual Sports

-- o Fitness and Health

-- o Outreach

-- Team Sports are offered for all children ages five and above in the following sports:

-- o Baseball/T-Ball

-- o Soccer

-- o Basketball

-- A minimum of two additional teams sports offered at any time of the year (cheerleading,tackle football, etc., based on community needs and interests).

-- Individual sports are offered in locally selected sports.
-A minimum of one fitness and health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc.

-- Fitness and health programs focus on nutrition education/counseling and health promotion.
-These programs are implemented throughout the CYS system.

-- Nutrition, counseling or health activities/event

-Outreach programs are offered in CDC, SAC, and MST in four areas throughout the year.

-- Intramurals (SAC/MST)

-- Motor Skill Activities (CDC/SAC) i.e. Start Smart

-- Skill Building Clinics (all)
+- Team sports are offered for all children ages five and above in the following sports: - Baseball/T-Ball - Soccer - Basketball - A minimum of two additional team sports offered at any time of the year (cheerleading,tackle football, etc., based on community needs and interests). - Individual sports are offered in locally selected sports.
+A minimum of one fitness and health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc. - Fitness and health programs focus on nutrition education/counseling and healthpromotion.
+These programs are implemented throughout the CYS system. - Nutrition, counseling or health activities/event - Outreach Programs: Are offered in CDC, SAC, and MST in four areas throughout the year. - Intramurals (SAC/MST) - Motor Skill Activities (CDC/SAC) i.e. Start Smart - Skill Building Clinics (all)